Gran Turismo Sport: Development

 Series creator Kazunori Yamauchi mentioned that "Gran Turismo Sport would be coming to the PlayStation 4 console, possibly "in a year or two [from 2013]".
 He also mentioned that it will be based on the same physics engine that Gran Turismo 6 uses.
 Yamauchi also spoke of the release sometime in 2016 or 2017 and how much more powerful the game will be on PlayStation 4 and how much easier it is to develop on the console versus Gran Turismo 6 on the PlayStation 3.
 Gran Turismo Sport was officially announced at the 2015 Paris Games Week.
 Sony originally claimed that Sport is a separate entry, but Yamauchi later confirmed that it is a main entry in the series.

 The developer Polyphony Digital expected Gran Turismo Sport to have much improved gameplay elements due to the enhanced processing power of the PlayStation 4.
 The game is the first in the Gran Turismo series to support the virtual reality headset PlayStation VR.
 A beta was scheduled to take place in the first and second quarter of 2016 before a full release on November 15, but Sony later cancelled the beta to prevent the game from being delayed further.
 Nevertheless, by August 2016, the game was delayed to 2017 to further polish the game.
 A closed beta was confirmed for 17 March 2017 for selected users in the United States and Europe to experience the game's features prior to its release.

 Kamui Kobayashi was one of the drivers who provided technical assistance in the game.
 Following the expiration of Electronic Arts' exclusive licensing to Porsche, Gran Turismo Sport marked the first appearance of Porsche in a Gran Turismo title.
 Three-time Formula One world driver's champion Lewis Hamilton became the "maestro" of the series.
 Furthermore, his Time Trial Challenge DLC pack was released on November 28, 2019.

-The online services of Gran Turismo Sport were permanently closed on January 31, 2024.
+The online services of Gran Turismo Sport were permanently shut down on January 31, 2024.
 Prior to this, all add-on items from the PlayStation Store that can be used in the game were delisted on December 1, 2023.
 All offline modes remain playable, including any previously purchased DLC, with the requirement for a constant internet connection also removed.
 The game was delisted on the PlayStation Store on January 1, 2024.